Green Arrow: Journey to Appalachia

 As for the pending uprising by the miners, Slapper Soames considers it an opportunity to remind the townsfolk who is in charge.
 “Give the boys the word,” he orders when the “peasants” are set to attack.
 “An’ remember – only kill ’bout a third of them.
 The rest gotta be back to work in the mornin’.”

 Despite the wealth being generated from coal, however, very little trickled downward.
 In All This Marvelous Potential, Matthew Algeo notes that there were no taxes on coal mined in Kentucky.
-Companies only paid property taxes on the assessed value of the land, which was often undervalued by corrupt government officials.
+Companies only paid property taxes on the assessed value of their land, which was often undervalued by corrupt government officials.
 While food, clothing, and medicine were subjected to a three percent state sales tax, meanwhile, mining equipment was exempt.

 “So, in Pike County, for example, $65 million worth of coal was mined in 1966, but local taxes covered only 18.3 percent of the county’s $4.1 million school budget,” Algeo writes.
 “And 45 percent of the population lived below the poverty line.”